-The Faculty employs about 40 permanent academic staff as well as several temporary researchers and lecturers from a wide variety of academic backgrounds, research areas and expertise.
-Please refer to the Staff list and Research groups pages for further information.
+The Faculty employs about 40 permanent academic staff as well as temporary researchers and lecturers from a wide variety of academic backgrounds, research areas and expertise.

 The Faculty provides opportunities for postgraduate study in the following subject areas: